cameron-gagnon/ssh_pass_logging/README.md

 __Important Note:__
-Only usernames that exist on the system will have data logged to the output.
+Only usernames that exist on the system will have password data logged to the output.
 A more descriptive answer can be found [here](https://superuser.com/questions/900417/pam-exec-so-doesnt-write-password-to-script-when-expose-authtok-is-enabled), and can be seen by exploring the `auth-pam.c` file in ssh's source.
 This is because of the way sshd + PAM work together.
 It is in a larger part to